roccomuso/iot-433mhz/README.md

     iot-433mhz

-Then you'll have to select the right serial port to which the Arduino is attached to
+Then you'll have to select the correct serial port to which the Arduino is attached to

 ![start iot-433mhz](https://github.com/roccomuso/iot-433mhz/blob/master/other/pics/start-iot-433mhz.PNG?raw=true "Console start iot-433mhz")